legal resources necessary to hold negligent facilities accountable.

 What Kind of Crime Is Elder Abuse?

-Personal injury attorneys specializing in civil and criminal liability identify abuse as a crime, punishable by fines and imprisonment.
+Personal injury attorneys in North Carolina specializing in civil and criminal liability describe abuse as a crime, punishable by fines and imprisonment.
 Criminal laws punish abusive predators willfully assaulting vulnerable adults and children.

 Willful neglect is also a severe crime where cases are built on recklessness or deliberate disregard of an elderly victim's needs.
 The standard to hold caretakers criminally liable is significantly higher than simple negligence or medical malpractice.